High-dimensional Censored Regression via the Penalized Tobit Likelihood: Technical Proofs

 As a consequence, we see that for $j = 0, 1, \ldots, p$,

 That is, $\ell_n(\delta_j| \tilde{\dvec}, \tilde{\gamma})$ satisfies the quadratic majorization condition with $M = \frac{1}{n} \sum_{i=1}^{n} x_{ij}^2$. \end{proof}

-\subsection{Convergence of the LLA Algorithm}
+\subsection{Convergence of the LLA algorithm}

-We present our extensions of the results in \cite{Fan2014} early among the technical proofs because they are relatively straightforward and can stand on their own, unlike the considerably more involved proofs of Theorems \ref{thm:a0_prob} and \ref{thm:a1_a2_prob} which we present in the next section. \begin{proof}[Proof of Theorem \ref{thm:one LLA step finds oracle}] We only need to make a single change to the proof of Theorem 1 in~\cite{Fan2014} to adapt it for the Tobit loss.
-We modify inequality (11) in their proof to account for $\delta_0$ and $\gamma$ as follows: since $\nabla_j \ell_n (\hat{\Theta}^{\oracle}) = 0 \text{\;} \forall j \in A'$, we see that
+We present our extensions of the results in \cite{Fan2014} early in this appendix because they are relatively straightforward and can stand on their own, unlike the considerably more involved proofs of Theorems \ref{thm:a0_prob} and \ref{thm:a1_a2_prob} which we present in the next section. \begin{proof}[Proof of Theorem \ref{thm:one LLA step finds oracle}] We only need to make a single change to the proof of Theorem 1 in~\cite{Fan2014} to adapt it for the Tobit loss.
+We modify inequality (11) in their proof to account for $\delta_0$ and $\gamma$ as follows: since $\nabla_j \ell_n (\hat{\Theta}^{\oracle}) = 0 \text{\;} \forall j \in \mathcal{A}'$, we see that

 With this small modification, the remainder of the original proof holds. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:two LLA steps converge to oracle}] The simple modification we made for the proof of Theorem 1 is also sufficient to adapt the proof of Theorem 2 in~\cite{Fan2014} for the Tobit loss. \end{proof}